Hospira Levetiracetam Concentrate for IV infusion (Levetiracetam)

 Seek immediate medical attention if you experience:

-• Changes in behavior, thinking or mood (depression, thoughts of harming yourself)
+• Changes in behavior, thinking, or mood

 • Upper respiratory tract infections